 Take the lead and work with WVDOH to install bicycle-climbing lane on Monongahela Boulevard between Eighth Street and Evansdale Drive.

-Take the lead and work with WVDOH to install bicycle-climbing lane on Monongahela Boulevard between Boyers Avenue and Patteson Drive.
+Work with the MPO, WVDOH and Star City to install bicycle-climbing lane on Monongahela Boulevard between Boyers Avenue and Patteson Drive.

-Take the lead and work with WVDOH to install a bicycle lane on both sides of WV 705 from Willowdale Road to Mileground Road.
+Advocate for a bicycle lane on both sides of WV 705 from Willowdale Road to Mileground Road.

 Encourage the State to make Greenbag Road bicycle friendly.